Battle of the Pinal Mountains

 The Battle of the Pinal Mountains was one of many small battles to occur between Apache warriors and Spanish colonists.
-The exact date of the battle is unknown but happened on one day in mid June, 1788, in the Pinal Mountains of east central Arizona.
+The exact date of the battle is unknown but happened on one day in mid-June 1788 in the Pinal Mountains of east-central Arizona.

 Battle

 Beginning on May 31, 1788, to June 24, Captain Pablo Romero of the Spanish Army led a 208-man force of Sonoran troops that killed eleven Apache warriors and four women and children.
 Thirty-four Apache men, women and children were captured.
 The Apaches slain included a chieftain named Quilcho.

 Romero's expedition recovered two captive Pimas from Tucson and eleven animals, with a loss of two men dead.
 The so-called highlight of this offensive was a battle in the Pinal Mountains.
 Ensign José Moraga with about ten men from their pack-train escort decided to scout ahead of the wagon train.

 After scouting for a little while in the extreme front on horseback, the force spotted and attacked a ranchería, protected by "no more than 100 enemies".
-After Moraga slayed one Apache himself in hand-to-hand combat, Captain Romero, commanding the main force, heard the firing and raced to the scene, arriving just before the battle ended where his men were skirmishing a bit.
+After Moraga killed one Apache himself in hand-to-hand combat, Captain Romero, commanding the main force, heard the firing and raced to the scene, arriving just before the battle ended where his men were skirmishing a bit.
 The Spaniards lost one man, but killed six Apache warriors.